Data protection

 The European Union Artificial Intelligence Act (EU AI Act) is a law that governs how AI systems must be developed and used.
 Its goal is to ensure that artificial intelligence systems present in the EU are safe, transparent, traceable, non-discriminatory, and environmentally sustainable.
 It applies different risk categories to AI applications and stipulates non-compliance penalties of up to 35 million euros or 7% of worldwide annual turnover.

-More data protection and privacy regulations around the world
+More examples of data protection and privacy regulations around the world

 BLOG